requestly/interceptor/README.md

 Requestly HTTP Interceptor is an open-source HTTP interception and traffic debugging tool that helps developers intercept, inspect, monitor, and modify HTTP(S) traffic directly from browsers and desktop apps.

 It supports powerful debugging workflows including request/response modification, API mocking, session recording, traffic inspection, and environment overrides without requiring complex proxy or VPN setup.

-Requestly API Client complements the HTTP Interceptor by helping developers build, test, organize, and debug APIs locally in a modern local-first workflow.

 Trusted by **300,000+ developers** and **11,000+ companies worldwide**.